EmilRamsvik/Digital-Garden/docs/Garden.md

 The garden is by no means a finished work, even my publications of articles are somewhat sketchy, as I have often published unfinished articles that might even be a dummy.
 However, it is all part of the process of writing and discovering.
 It is a garden, not a building; it should let its ihabitants live and grow and die naturally.

 ## [AI](AI/AI.md)
 I write a lot about AI, and these are my articles on AI.
-[Data Science](AI/Data%20Science/Data%20Science.md) is a sub-phase that I think will be good to go through with later.
+[Data Science](AI/Data%20Science/Data%20Science.md) is a sub-phase that I think will be good to go through later.
+I work a lot with data and have tried to figure out the path of a great datacre

 ## Tools and Methods